ags000/Ransomware-McEliece/README.md

 Please if you execute this, do it in a Virtual Machine or in a secured-system.

 First, run Serverc.py in a computer.
+You have to change the IP of server in Serverc.py, Ran.py and Des.py.

 > python Serverc.py